Board of Directors

 Phil Kamlarz - Director

-Phil Kamlarz joined the Berkeley Humane Society's Board of Directors in May 2013.
+Phil Kamlarz joined Berkeley Humane's Board of Directors in May 2013.
 He has worked in the public/non profit sector for almost 40 years, over 36 years with the City of Berkeley.
 He retired in 2011 serving more than 8 years as the Berkeley City Manager.
-During his service he worked on several major projects including the construction of the new Berkeley Animal Shelter.
+During his service he worked on several major projects including the construction of the new Berkeley Animal Care Serivices (Berkeley's public shelter) building.

 Since retirement he has continued community service volunteering for the LifeLong Medical Care advisory finance committee and working to secure housing for homeless families in Puerto Vallarta Mexico.He and his wife Carol currently live with two rescue cats--a beautiful female, Tilac, and a playful male, Occy.